ADVANCED CATARACT SURGERY

 ABOUT THE PROCEDURE:

-Cataract surgery is a painless procedure performed in the outpatient operating room under light or "twilight" intravenous sedation.
+Cataract surgery is a painless procedure performed in the outpatient operating room under "twilight" intravenous sedation.
 In addition to the IV sedative, cataract surgeons also use topical (eye drop) anesthetic; furthermore, Dr. Singh is a unique surgeon because he also believes in injecting a local nerve block to numb the entire region before surgery.
-Although this is somewhat more time consuming than most cataract surgeons are willing to perform, Dr. Singh strongly believes in complete patient comfort as a top priority during and after surgery.
+This is performed because Dr. Singh strongly believes in complete patient comfort as a top priority during and after surgery.

 The procedure can be performed one of two ways: manually with a scalpel, or by a precision laser called LenSx.